brokiem/SimpleNPC/README.md

 issues [here](https://github.com/brokiem/SimpleNPC/issues/new)

 ### Developers
-If you want to register your own entity, take a look at this [plugin](https://github.com/brokiem/CustomEntity/)
+If you want to register your own entity, take a look at this [plugin](https://github.com/brokiem/CustomEntity/)<br>
+You can also customize NPCs with custom geometry by customizing the NPC skins

-### Donate me
+### Donation
 Patreon - https://www.patreon.com/join/brokiem <br>
 Saweria - https://saweria.co/brokiem